Pneumococcal Pneumonia Vaccine Research Study

 Additional Information

-The study is designed to collect data about the safety and efficacy of the experimental vaccine for infants, toddlers, children, and adolescents.
+The study is designed to collect data about the safety and immunogenicity of the experimental vaccine for infants, toddlers, children, and adolescents.

 You or your child may qualify for a study if the following criteria are met: